DANNYDEE93/Deployment-5.1/README.md

 <ins>4.
 Using a containerized Jenkins agent:</ins>

  * Simplified management: Containerized and cloud-based Jenkins agents are easier to manage than traditional Jenkins agents because you do not need to install and maintain Jenkins on each machine.
+The dependencies come installed within each container.
+This can be achieved through a regular operating system but can be done quicker and safer through the Docker runtime engine.

  * Increased scalability: Easier to add or remove Jenkins agents as needed, reducing resource contention.